vishwapriti27/Bajaj-Insurance-Customer-Churn-Analysis/README.md

 This real project analyzes customer churn behavior for Bajaj Finserv insurance products (Life, Health, Travel, and Pocket Insurance).
 The goal is to identify key churn drivers and provide data-driven retention strategies to improve customer behaviour.

-Asuming, Bajaj Finserv faces high customer churn, especially for short-term insurance products like Travel & Pocket Insurance and wants to analyse its customers data to gain insights and make informed decisions.
+Assuming, Bajaj Finserv faces high customer churn, especially for short-term insurance products like Travel & Pocket Insurance, and wants to analyse its customers' data to gain insights and make informed decisions.

 ## The business challenge:
 How can Bajaj Finserv provide personalized, affordable, and accessible insurance solutions to a diverse customer base across India while improving customer retention through digital transformation?

 ##  I identified the following questions as important for their customer churn analysis:

 .
-Why customer is churning?
+Why is churning?

 .
-What factor lead to churn?
+What factor leads to churn?

 .
-In which occupations/locations/Income customer churn more?
+In which occupations/locations/Income does customer churn more?

 .
-Is there high-value customer like (Business Owner, IT professionals) also churning?
+Are there high-value customers, like Business Owners, IT professionals?
+Also churning?

 .
-In which Bajaj Insurance Product customer most likely to churn?
+Which Bajaj Insurance Product customer is most likely to churn?
 And why?

 .
-Who are at high-risk? and how to prevent them?
+Who is at high-risk?
+And how to prevent them?

 .
-Is lower income customer paying more for short-term insurance plan which leads to churn?
+Are income customers paying more for short-term insurance plans, which leads to churn?

-## Workflow follow in this customize project is :
+## Workflow follows in this customized project is :

 Tools & Tech: